-- The presentation of retirement scrolls/pins at a branch retirement function will normally be carried out by the branch president or his/her designate.
-However, an Executive member may be requested by the provincial President to represent him/her to carry out this function, upon request from the branch to the President’s office.
+- The presentation of retirement scrolls/pins at a branch retirement function will normally be carried out by the branch president or their designate.
+However, an Executive member may be requested by the provincial President to represent them to carry out this function, upon request from the branch to the President’s office.
 [Nov/24-25/94] [1995 AGM] [Nov/28/08]

 9. School Board-Teacher Liaison Committees